argriffing/arbtkf91/README.md

 align, benchmark, check alignment optimality, and generate tableau visualizations respectively.

-Most input and output uses the json format which is a little nicer for programmatic access than than using command line flags, but it is a little trickier to use manually.
+Most input and output uses the json format which is nicer for programmatic access than using command line flags, but it is a little trickier to use manually.

 Examples